teamscode/teamscode-website/content/contests/spring-2022/rules.md

 ### Ties

-* Ties will be broken by the timestamp on the last correctly submitted problem.
+* Ties will be broken by the timestamp on the last submission that increases your total score.

 <br>